 Holiday Email Hoax Reminder

-As if the year can’t get any crazier, I’ve experienced more sophisticated hoax emails than in years past.
-Many target the services and products we rely on or seek during the holiday season.
+As if the year couldn’t get any crazier, I’ve encountered more sophisticated hoax emails than in years past.
+Many target the services and products we rely on or seek during the holiday season, and they’ve become pretty convincing.

-If you haven’t noticed, it seems more emails are being sent for the holidays this year.
-This is primarily due to Black Friday, Cyber Monday, and other sales and specials to encourage online shopping.
-Now there are sales and more sales well before and even after the regular dates.
-This past couple of weeks, my inbox has been evidence of that.
+If you haven’t noticed, more emails are being sent for the holidays this year.
+Due to Black Friday, Cyber Monday, and other sales and specials to encourage online shopping, we are flooded with emails.
+There are sales, sales before the sales, and more sales even after the regular dates.
+My inbox has been evidence of that for the past couple of weeks, and it’s not stopping.

 Holiday Emails and Scammers

 I don’t know about you, but I was to the point that I just started deleting anything that had Black Friday or Cyber Monday in the title.
-And I’ve unsubbed from those who sent so many it was annoying.
-It was becoming exhausting…
+I’ve unsubbed from those who sent so many that it was darn right annoying.
+It was becoming exhausting.

 With all that extra activity combined with more folks purchasing online, hoaxsters know how to take advantage of the fact that you are pressed for time, overwhelmed, or not paying attention as you should.